michielboekhoff/petshop/README.md

-# Eviden Petshop
+# Contoso Petshop

-Eviden as a business has decided to enter the pet shop market.
+Contoso as a business has decided to enter the pet shop market.
 Being a digital-first company, they have decided to build a webshop before opening a physical store.
 They have hired you to build the webshop for them.